borispopicbusiness/borispopicbusiness/README.md

 ## Hi I'm Boris 👋

 My name is Boris, and I am a Java backend engineer.
 This is my GitHub profile, where you can find my Java projects and code.
 I specialize in Java, Spring, SQL, and containerization, focusing on building scalable, high-performance containerized microservices.

 ## 🚀 Projects

 ### 🔹 capitain.io
 **FinTech Web Application**
-- Developed an event-driven **CSV import microservice** with Kafka, containerized with Docker
+- Developed **CSV import microservice** with an event-driven architecture, integrating it with existing microservices and implementing **Kafka** for reliable messaging
-- Designed dynamic database schemas and flexible CSV parsing templates (manual, auto-generated, AI-assisted)
+- Designed the **PostgreSQL database schema** and a **flexible CSV template structure** (predefined, auto-generated, AI-assisted), enabling faster template creation and efficient CSV content parsing and import
-- Improved the **Mailing microservice** by integrating Elasticsearch for advanced email indexing and search
+- Ensured **containerization with Docker**, performed code reviews improved **Mailing microservice** for better notifications, and implemented **Elasticsearch** indexing for emails and attachments to enhance search and retrieval

 ### 🔹 PixelBoxx DAM
 **Digital Asset Management Platform**
 - Designed and implemented the **IPim Validator** for metadata and digital asset validation
-- Led improvements in code coverage and standardized testing practices across the platform
+- Improvements in code coverage and standardized testing practices across the platform
+- Collaborated with Angular frontend developers and QA to ensure Date&Time field consistency, improving overall system reliability

 ### 🔹 ConstructionLog
 **Cloud-Based Construction Reporting Tool**
 - Developed and integrated features for **report exporting, emailing, and cloud storage** within a microservices architecture
 - Leveraged **AWS S3** for secure and scalable storage of daily construction reports
 - Contributed to bug fixes and overall system stability during the development lifecycle
 - Resulted in a more efficient, automated process for generating and sharing field reports

-### 🔹 Magacioner
+### 🔹 Warehouse ecosystem
 **Warehouse & Sales Management System**
-- Contributed to features for **travel order generation** and **inventory tracking** across multiple warehouse locations
-- Assisted in debugging the admin panel with a focus on **role-based permissions** and **access control**
+- Maintained and enhanced the warehouse information system by developing **REST** endpoints (**Java, Spring Boot, Hibernate**), fixing bugs, and optimizing queries against AWS RDS databases
+- Assisted in **transitioning backend services from GraphQL to REST** and contributed to event-driven features with Apache Kafka for near real-time stock synchronization across warehouses
-- Improved unit and integration tests to enhance **code reliability** and **maintainability**, reducing deployment errors
+- Improved reliability and delivery by writing unit/integration tests and supporting deployments with **Docker, GitLab CI/CD**

 <h3 align="left">Languages and Tools:</h3>